 Streamlining and modernizing a tried-and-true timber technology

 The project will meet Step Three of the BC Energy Step Code, the highest level attainable for this building type in the region.
-The project team also plans to use the project as a case study to help educate insurance and lending on mass timber construction for commercial and retail use.
+The project team also plans to use the project as a case study to help educate insurance and lending on mass timber.